 Confidence can be defined as your belief in your own abilities and in your capacity to get what you want.
 In turn, the importance of confidence cannot be overstated.
 Confident people are happier, more relaxed, more likely to take chances, and more likely to succeed.

 Fortunately, there are ways to become more confident.
 These include giving yourself credit for what you do, cultivating your inner advocate, and taking consistent action toward the achievement of your goals.
 Make 2020 the year your confidence soars (but don’t get too cocky, because nobody likes that).

 In addition to being confident, you need to be conscientious.
 In fact, research shows that conscientiousness is the personality trait that is most often linked to success.
 You can start by being more punctual, becoming more organized, and being more thoughtful of others.
 Become more conscientious in the year that is to come.

 As I wrote in my post, How to Make Yourself Smarter In One-Hour-A-Day, new studies show that, contrary to popular belief, you can make yourself smarter.
-So, for 2016, why not set the resolution to raise your IQ?
-Enhancing your brain’s capacity is always a good thing.
+So, for 2020, why not set the resolution to raise your IQ?
+Enhancing your brain’s capacity to plan, reason, and solve problems is always a good thing.

 Daniel Goleman coined the term emotional intelligence in his 1996 bestselling book ,”Emotional Intelligence: Why It Can Matter More Than IQ”.
 In a nutshell, emotional intelligence is a set of skills, including control of one’s impulses, self-motivation, empathy and social competence in interpersonal relationships.